 \subsection{Results for Heavy Hitter Identification}

-Figures~\ref{fig:hh_synth},~\ref{fig:hh_fire}, and~\ref{fig:hh_census} show the empirical results of applying our three attacks, i.e., RPA, RIA and MGA, to PEM on the Zipf, Fire, and IPUMS datasets, respectively.
+Figure~\ref{fig:hh_synth} shows the empirical results of applying our three attacks, i.e., RPA, RIA and MGA, to PEM on the Zipf, Fire, and IPUMS datasets, respectively.
 By default, we randomly select $r=10$ target items that are not identified as top-$k$ heavy hitters by PEM before attack and use the three attacks to promote them.
 Default values for the other parameters are identical to those in Table \ref{tab:dft_st}.
 The success rate of an attack is calculated as the fraction of target items that appear in the estimated top-$k$ heavy hitters.
 The results show that our MGA attacks can effectively compromise the PEM protocol.
 In particular, we observe that MGA only needs about 5\% of fake users to achieve a 100\% success rate when $r=10$ and $k=20$.
-In fact, with only 5\% fake users, we are able to promote all 10 target items to be in the top-15 heavy hitters, or promote all 15 target items to be in the top-20 heavy hitters.
+In fact, with only 5\% of fake users, we can promote 10 target items to be in the top-15 heavy hitters, or promote 15 target items to be in the top-20 heavy hitters.
 However, RPA and RIA are ineffective.
-Specifically, even if we inject 10\% fake users, neither RPA nor RIA can successfully promote even one of the target items to be in the top-$k$ heavy hitters.
+Specifically, even if we inject 10\% of fake users, neither RPA nor RIA can successfully promote even one of the target items to be in the top-$k$ heavy hitters.
 Moreover, the number of groups $g$ and the privacy budget $\epsilon$ have negligible impact on the effectiveness of our attacks.